 Explore your options

-Management is both an art and a science regarding people and process, and at the core is relationships.
-Unitec’s management courses give you an in-depth understanding of how a successful business effectively utilises and manages its key resources to operate successfully.
+Management is both an art and a science as it regards people and process, and at the core, relationships.
+Unitec’s management courses give you an in depth understanding of how a successful business effectively utilises and manages its key resources to operate successfully.
 Whether you are updating your professional practice and skills, or are looking to enter the business world, our courses are designed for your success.

-Our Industry Based Learning (IBL) programmes combine live project work and real world connections, with a focus on developing your leadership skills.
-Expand your knowledge of economics and marketing, and improve your communication, problem-solving and decision-making process.
+Our Industry Based Learning (IBL) programmes combine live project work and real world connections in your final year, with a focus on developing your leadership skills.
+Expand your knowledge of economics and marketing, and improve your communication, problem solving and decision making process.
 You'll also learn to work independently as well as part of a team and develop techniques for motivating staff, improving upon process, and honing managerial techniques.

 Specialise in HR, and you’ll learn about personnel issues, financial transactions, effective organisation and constructive leadership.
-Or specialise in operations management where you will grow your understanding about current techniques and approaches used in the field.
-You will learn and apply process analysis and process improvement methods, project management skills, managing quality, supply chain and logistics systems and approaches.
+In operations management you will grow your understanding about approaches used in the field.
+You will learn and apply methods in process analysis, process improvement, project management skills, managing quality, supply chain and logistics systems and approaches.

 All our management courses are hands-on, with the opportunity to practice your new and improved skills in real business environments through Unitec’s many industry connections.
 Expert guest speakers and lecturers with extensive experience in management will make sure you're at the cutting edge of business trends too.

-You’ll soon be looking forward to lots of different career options that are focused on making a real difference to the success of a company.
+You’ll soon be looking forward to opening the door on a wide variety of career options that can make a real difference to the success of a company.